SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Experiments

-\paragraph{\method generalizes well beyond the target task.} To assess whether \method overfits the adaptation dataset or loses generalization on unseen domains, we conduct a cross-task evaluation on four benchmarks.
-Table~\ref{tab:generalization_and_forgetting} shows that adapting on AIME 2025 raises the average Pass@1 from 32.31 to 46.96, with consistent gains on AMC, MATH-500, and GPQA.
-Adapting on AMC and MATH-500 shows a similar pattern, yielding improvements across tasks with average gains of +12.9 and +10.9, respectively.
-Adapting on GPQA leads to a strong in-domain improvement of 27.0 and stable results on AIME 2025 and AMC, with only a small decline of 1.6 on MATH-500.
-These findings show that \method generalizes well across tasks under label-free adaptation.
+\textbf{\method generalizes well beyond the target task.} To assess whether \method overfits the adaptation dataset or suffers from cross-task forgetting, we conduct a cross-task evaluation on four benchmarks using Qwen3-1.7B.
+As shown in Table~\ref{tab:generalization_and_forgetting}, adapting on a single dataset consistently improves performance on the other unseen benchmarks, leading to large average gains over the no-adaptation baseline (Avg: 29.00).
+In particular, adapting on AIME 2025 achieves the strongest overall improvement, raising the average Pass@1 from 29.00 to 49.44 (+20.4) while simultaneously improving AMC, MATH-500, and GPQA by +31.3, +9.0, and +14.8, respectively.
+Adapting on AMC and MATH-500 exhibits a similar trend: despite being optimized on one target benchmark, the resulting models still transfer well, improving the average to 44.80 (+15.8) and 44.11 (+15.1), with consistent gains on the remaining tasks.
+Finally, adapting on GPQA yields the largest in-domain gain on GPQA (+26.5) and maintains positive transfer to all three math benchmarks (+6.7 on AIME 2025, +28.9 on AMC, and +7.6 on MATH-500), improving the average to 46.41 (+17.4).
+Overall, \method demonstrates strong cross-task generalization under label-free adaptation, with no evident catastrophic forgetting on unseen benchmarks.